tinkin-tech/you-owe-me/README.md

 1. Check if you have Python version 3 installed.
 Read official [documentation](https://www.python.org/downloads/).
 2. Install Poetry version 1.1 or higher.
 Read official [documentation](https://python-poetry.org/docs/).

-## Dependencies
-### SCC

-To install the SCC tool, follow the steps described [here](https://github.com/boyter/scc), which is the official documentation

 ## Install project dependencies

 To install project dependencies, run the following command: